TrshDesigns/TrshDesigns/README.md

-TrshDesings is a small project created by a person that believes in the power of technology as a representation of reality and by then a way to modify it.
-Think about the future and i want people to be as excited as me about everything that will come, from science to techonology philosophy and beyond.
+TrshDesings is a small project created by a someone that believes in the power of technology as a representation of reality and by then a way to modify it.
+I think about the future and i want people to be as excited as me about everything that will come, from science to techonology philosophy and beyond.

 Welcome to next one hundred years !!!